 All authentication options are compatible with User Sync.

-You can review all of your authentication options at any time with your SocialChorus contact.
-Please reach out to your Implementation Manager or Engagement Manager to review how our options fit your particular needs.
+You can review all of your authentication options at any time with your Firstup contact.
+Please reach out to your Customer Success Manager to review how our options fit your particular needs.

-With both SocialChorus Sign In and SSO, user sessions are treated the same way.
-Web experience user sessions automatically expire after 30 days and the web users will have to sign in again.
+With both Firstup Sign In and SSO, user sessions are treated the same way.
+Web experience user sessions automatically expire after 30 days of inactivity and the web users will have to sign in again.
 Mobile app sessions do not automatically expire.
 This helps drive user retention and keeps engagement high.

 Opening Sign In Options